harryf/comedy/docs/_shows/20191118_Ricardo_18th_November_2019__Corporate_Comedy_Fail.md

 >
 > That was awesome.
 >
-> I would like to introduce a long-time acquaintance, a comedian,
+> I would like to introduce a long-time acquaintance,
 >
-> a entrepreneur, a wanted in 13 states.
+> a comedian, an entrepreneur, a wanted in 13 states,
 >
-> Ladies and gentlemen, Terry Fox.
+> ladies and gentlemen, Harry Fox.
 >
-> So my name is actually Harry Hooks.
+> So my name is actually Harry Fox.
 >
 > It's a German name.
 >
-> It's spelled F-E-C-K-S.
+> It's spelled F-U-C-K-S. I repeat, F-U-C-K-S.
 >
-> I repeat, F-E-C-K-S.
+> But in a room of English speakers like this,
 >
-> I've been in a room of English speakers ever since I was 11.
+> a lot of you think my name is Harry Fox.
 >
-> You'd think my name was Harry Fox.
->
 > My name is not Harry Fox.
 >
 > Besides, in my family, when we have a family get-together,
 >
-> we get very upset when we call us a group of fuckers.
+> we get very upset when you call us a group of fuckers.
 >
 > And I have two kids.
 >
-> I had to call them Halbert and Watford.
+> I had to call them Halbert and Watson.
 >
-> I'm a bit disturbed by these people sat all the way by.
+> I'm a bit disturbed by these people sat all the way back
 >
-> Can you bring it down here?
+> there.
 >
-> Because we need to include you in the awkwardness happening up front here.
+> Can we bring you down here?
 >
-> So, yeah, you know, the problem with this name, Harry Fox,
+> Because we need to include you in the awkwardness
 >
+> happening up front here.
+>
+> So yeah, you know, the problem with this name, Harry Fox,
+>
 > honestly, is it sets a very high level of expectation.
 >
-> And I've only really done that this much.
+> And I've only really done about this much acting.
 >
-> I don't think I can answer it that much.
+> I haven't done too much acting.
 >
-> And, you know, in fact, recently, it's been a long time since I've had sex.
+> And in fact, recently, it's been a long time
 >
-> So, put your hands up if you haven't had sex in a long time.
+> since I've had sex at school.
 >
-> Okay, now, I thought I was coming to Ricardo.
+> Put your hands up if you haven't had sex in a long time.
 >
-> It turns out it's the new command that's anonymous in Chapter 2.
+> OK, now, I thought I was coming to Ricardo.
 >
-> All right, so, maybe to help you understand my condition,
+> It turns out it's an infomaniac synonymous with up at two.
 >
+> All right, so maybe to help you understand my condition,
+>
 > when you haven't had sex for a long time,
 >
-> it's kind of like you're hallucinating.
+> it's kind of like the hallucination.
 >
-> Because, you know, you could be walking down the street
+> Because, you know, you could be walking down the street,
 >
 > and you see a couple of dogs sniffing each other's asses.
 >
-> And you look at them and you think,
+> And you look at them, and you think, it's too shallow to me.
 >
-> I wish that was me.
+> Or, you know, you go into Migo, and you spot an axion
 >
-> Or, you know, you go into Mico
->
-> and you spot an axion on a watermelon.
+> on a watermelon.
 >
 > You get one hand on that watermelon, maybe two.
 >